Food Service Assistant Supervisor

 Specific Role requirements:

-The post holder will be required to work any 5 days out of 7, which may include some weekends.
-Typical working hours are evenings during ‘term time’ 5.00pm and 21.30pm.
+The post holder will be required to work any 5 days out of 7, which will include evenings and some weekends.

 Working in the catering team requires an element of physical manual handling, which can include lifting and transporting catering equipment.